SouthGreenPlatform/VcfHunter/README.md

     --mat: The *_matrix_4_PCA.tab tabulated file containing variant allele encoded generated by FACTORIAL.
     --prefix: The prefix for output files.
 [Default: WorkOnVcf]
     --thread: Number of processor available.
 [Default: 1]
-    --iter: Parallele k-mean clustering different startpoints performed.
+    --iter: Parallel k-mean clustering different star-points performed.
 [Default: 100]
 	--AP: Cluster absent (A) and present (P) lines.
 Possible values, "y" or "n" [Default: y]

 *Outputs:*

-***\*_centroid_coordinates.tab:*** Coordinates of the distincts final centroides calculated for the X k-mean random starpoints.\
+***\*_centroid_coordinates.tab:*** Coordinates of the distinct final centroids calculated for the X k-mean random star-points.

-***\*_centroid_iteration_grouping.tab:*** A tabulated file indicating centroid group attribution.\
+***\*_centroid_iteration_grouping.tab:*** A tabulated file indicating centroid group attribution.

-***\*_kMean_allele.tab:*** A tabulated file equivalent to *\*_matrix_4_PCA.tab* in which an column (named K-mean\_GROUP) containing k-mean allele grouping has been added.\
+***\*_kMean_allele.tab:*** A tabulated file equivalent to *\*_matrix_4_PCA.tab* in which an column (named K-mean_GROUP) containing k-mean allele grouping has been added.

 ***\*_group_color.tab:*** Color file in which a RGB color as been attributed to each k-mean cluster group.
-This file can be used for VISUALIZE_VAR_2D and VISUALIZE_VAR_3D tools.\
+This file can be used for VISUALIZE_VAR_2D and VISUALIZE_VAR_3D tools.

 ***\*_kMean_gp\_prop.tab:*** A tabulated file reporting for each allele the probability to be in each groups.
 This is not a "real" probability, the idea was to have a statistics in case you want to filter alleles.
-This value was calculated as the inverse of the euclidian distance of one point and each centroids and these values were normalized so that the sum is equal to 1.
+This value was calculated as the inverse of the euclidean distance of one point and each centroids and these values were normalized so that the sum is equal to 1.

--   **SNP\_CLUST-MeanShift:** Perform a clustering using the MeanShift algorithm of scikit-learn of allele based on their coordinates on synthetic axis.\
+-   **SNP\_CLUST-MeanShift:** Perform a clustering using the MeanShift algorithm of scikit-learn of allele based on their coordinates on synthetic axis.

 *Options:*

     --VarCoord: The *_variables_coordinates.tab file generated by FACTORIAL.
     --dAxes: Axes to use in mean shift clustering.
 Axis should be separated by ":".
-    --quantile: The quantile value to estimate de bandwidth parameters used in the MeanShift.
+    --quantile: The quantile value to estimate the bandwidth parameters used in the MeanShift.
 Value should be in [0:1].
 [Default: 0.2]
     --mat: The *_matrix_4_PCA.tab tabulated file containing variant allele encoded generated by FACTORIAL.
     --prefix: The prefix for output files.
 [Default: WorkOnVcf]
     --thread: Number of processor available.
 [Default: 1]